ibm-cloud-docs/cephaas/host_view.md

 | Rename | Click to change the host name. |
 | Map to volumes | Click to map the host to a volume. |
 | Delete | Remove the mapping between the volume and host. |
-{: caption="Table 2.
-Row actions menu options for Hosts." caption-side="bottom"}
+{: caption="Row actions menu options for Hosts." caption-side="bottom"}